Volunteer. It's good for you.

 There are many organizations looking for volunteers just like YOU!
 A list of Community Service Opportunities is available HERE.
 You will find a list of opportunities as well as instructions on how to connect to them.

-There are lots of places to get involved:
+There are lots of places to get involved (details are on the list linked above):

 BCS Math Help - Thursdays after-school